FlowAppPlatform/flow-platform-sdk/docs/README.md

 ### Before you begin

-Install `cloudboost-flow` module in your project via NPM.
+Install `flow-sdk` module in your project via NPM.

-`npm install cloudboost-flow --save`
+`npm install flow-sdk --save`

 Import it into your project.

-`import Flow from cloudboost-flow`
+`import Flow from flow-sdk`

 ### Glossary